-Impact 4.10-3 Implementation of the proposed plans would not result in a substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project.
-This would be a less-than-significant impact.
+Impact 4.10-3 Implementation of the proposed plan would not result in a substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project.
+This impact is less than significant.

-Substantial permanent increases in noise would occur primarily as a result of increased traffic on local roadways due to the new mix of uses that could develop from implementation of the proposed Granada Hills-Knollwood Community Plan.
+Substantial permanent increases in noise would occur primarily as a result of increased traffic on local roadways due to the new mix of uses that could develop from implementation of the proposed plan.
 As stated in the Thresholds of Significance, an increase in 3 dBA in CNEL that would result in exterior noise levels reaching or exceeding the "normally unacceptable" or "clearly unacceptable" category, or any 5 dBA or greater noise increase would be considered significant.
-As shown in Table 4.10-11 (Current and Future [2030] Roadway Noise Levels [Granada Hills-Knollwood]), existing roadway noise levels were compared to future roadway noise projections without the project (2030) and future roadway noise projections with the project (2030).
-As shown in Table 4.10-11, increases in roadway noise levels with the Granada Hills-Knollwood proposed plan would not increase by more than 1.0 dBA CNEL compared to future roadway noise levels without the proposed plan, and, therefore, this increase would be considered less than significant.
+As shown in Table 4.10-8 (Current and Future (2030) Roadway Noise Levels), existing roadway noise levels were compared to future roadway noise projections without the project (2030) and future roadway noise projections with the project (2030).
+As shown in Table 4.10-8, increases in roadway noise levels with the proposed plan would not increase by more than 1.0 dBA CNEL compared to future roadway noise levels without the proposed plan.
+The greatest project related increase would occur along the roadway of Gaffey Street between Channel Street and Capitol Drive.
+The vehicle noise levels would result in a 0.6 dBA increase above noise levels without the proposed plan, and therefore, this increase would be considered less than significant.